 Key Takeaways

-📊 Strong operating cash flow of $61.9 million and $30.1 million in free cash flow for the trailing twelve months support the dividend and reflect disciplined financial management.
+📊 Operating cash flow of $62.2 million and free cash flow of $33.6 million over the trailing twelve months continue to support the dividend and reflect the company’s disciplined approach to financial management.

 Haverty Furniture Companies, Inc. (HVT) has been in business for over 140 years, operating more than 100 stores across 16 states with a focus on quality home furnishings and customer service.
 Its management team continues to prioritize steady growth, operational discipline, and strong capital returns, even during tougher retail environments.

-The company currently trades at a modest valuation, offers a dividend yield near 7%, and holds a debt-free balance sheet backed by over \$100 million in cash.
-With a long-standing dividend history, improving margins, and a shareholder-aligned leadership team, Havertys presents a steady, income-generating opportunity within the retail sector.
+The company currently trades near the lower end of its 52-week range, offers a consistent quarterly dividend, and maintains a balance sheet with enough cash flow strength to sustain distributions through a challenging consumer spending backdrop.
+With a long-standing dividend history, resilient margins, and a shareholder-aligned leadership team, Havertys remains a steady income-generating opportunity within the retail sector.

 Recent Events